 The best way for us to show you how we can help your brand is to discuss your needs, your product / company / organization, and your vision and goals.
 Once we have a set of goals, be can start the process of building a plan to achieve them.

-Kazolu is a marketing practice that provides brand identity development and strategic business communications.
-We work with our clients and partners to create clear communications, compelling stories and clearly-understood brand identities for their businesses, not-for-profit groups, and themselves.
-Kazolu is an independent firm based in Guelph, Ontario, working regionally and nationally with a wide variety of brands, companies, and organizations since 2009.
+Kazolu is an independent communications company based in Guelph, Ontario that provides strategic business communications, brand identity development, and marketing audits.
+We work with our clients to create coherent, compelling brand stories and brand identities.
+We work regionally and nationally with a wide variety of brands, companies, and organizations.

-We work to tell strategic stories that are consistent, authentic, truthful and effective.
+We work with businesses, community benefit organizations, and individuals - providing strategic messages that are consistent, authentic, truthful and effective.

 The Guelph Country Club was established in 1912 as a private golf facility but has been open to the public as a semi-private Golf facility since 1999.
 This fact was not widely known in the Guelph area, hindering walk-in traffic for the golf and hospitality facilities.
 Memberships were also in decline.
 The business goal was to increase awareness of the semi-private facility’s premium quality to drive walk-in traffic and expand the membership base.